Two Great Choices for a Visit in Washington DC

 If you want to book a room at the Tabard Inn be advised every room is unique.
 All are clean and comfortable, but have no elevator service; so get a lower floor if that is a concern.
 I found the Tabard to be one of the quietest hotels I’ve stayed at in DC as well as one of the most interesting.
 Each time I go I make a point of wandering the common areas to reacquaint myself with both odd and interesting art.

 It is sort of like revisiting old friends.
 The food is always good and the staff friendly and efficient.
 With all the chain hotels out there why not stay in an elegant townhome from Washington DC’s glorious past instead?
 The Tabard delights those who want something better than an ordinary hotel stay.

 I hope you find these two gems as inviting as I have.
-They are close together making it easy to visit both in the same day and have time leftover to see other Dupont Circle shops, restaurants and attractions.
-The area has come a long way since I first visited in 1987 and is ready to welcome all to one of DCs’ most interesting neighborhoods.
+They are close together making it easy to visit both on the same day and have time leftover to see other Dupont Circle shops, restaurants, and attractions.
+The area has come a long way since I first visited in 1987 and is ready to welcome all to one of Washington DCs’ most interesting neighborhoods.

 1739 N St NW